 - Preference will be given to local applicants of aboriginal ancestry, however, in the absence of quantity or quality of applications applicants from anywhere in Canada and of any background may be considered

 - Application to be completed by August 20th, 2019

-In order to be considered one must submit a letter addressed to Longhouse Consulting by the due date.
+In order to be considered one must submit a letter addressed to Longhouse Media by the due date.
 The letter should include: